-This easy pecan pie recipe has been adapted from a well loved Aunt.
+This easy pecan pie recipe has been adapted from a well-loved Aunt.
 Aunt Margie is famous in our family and is considered one of the greatest cooks in East Texas.
-Let’s just forget the fact she named it “Pete’s Pecan Pie” after my stinky brother and get right down to business.
+Let’s just forget the fact she named it “Pete’s Pecan Pie” after my brother and get right down to business.

-Design pecan halves on top of filling mixture.
+STEP 6 –Design pecan halves on top of the filling mixture.
 Note: most pecan pie recipes I’ve seen skip this step…but this separates a good pecan pie from a great one!!
 Extra steps make a difference!